zeruhur/gist/GIST!.v.2.0.md

 If the treatment is not feasible, the character make a Body Check against 8+.
 On success, HPs are restored by half the total.
 On failure the character must retire from action.

+### Example

+> Let's say our character, Max, is caught in a bar fight.
+Max is a skilled boxer and has a Body score of 5, Agility score of 4, and a Boxing skill of 3.

+> As the fight begins, Max and his opponent both roll for initiative.
+Max rolls 8 (2d6 + Agility modifier) while his opponent rolls 10 (2d6 + Agility modifier).
+The opponent acts first and decides to attack Max.
+The Referee determines that Max can try to dodge the attack using his Boxing skill.
+Max rolls a 10 (2d6 + Boxing skill modifier) while his opponent rolls a 7 (2d6 + relevant modifiers).
+Max succeeds in dodging the attack.

+> On Max's turn, he decides to attack his opponent with a punch.
+The Referee determines that Max can add his Boxing skill modifier to his roll.
+Max rolls a 9 (2d6 + Boxing skill modifier) while his opponent rolls a 5 (2d6 + relevant modifiers).
+Max hits his opponent and the difference between the rolls (4) is applied as damage to the opponent's Hit Points.
+If the opponent's armor score is 1, then the damage is reduced by 1.
+If the opponent's HPs drop to 0, Max can choose the opponent's final fate.

+> After the round ends, if Max's HPs are higher than 0, they are immediately restored.
+If his HPs are equal to 0, he needs immediate medical treatment.
+If medical treatment is not feasible, Max makes a Body Check against 8+.
+On success, his HPs are restored by half the total.
+On failure, Max must retire from the action.

 ## Advancement

 Every time a skill is remarkably challenged by the circumstances, the Referee may grant an Advancement roll to the player, rolling against 8+.
 On success, that particular skill gains an additional level.